techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-disabled-iphone-8-plusipad-without-computer-drfone-by-drfone-ios.md

 ![unlock iphone 13 without passcode](https://images.wondershare.com/drfone/article/2022/11/how-to-unlock-iphone-11-12-13-without-passcode-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This blog post will discuss several methods to unlock your Apple iPhone 8 Plus without a passcode.
 So, this article will be very helpful if you have forgotten your Apple iPhone 8 Plus's passcode or are just looking for ways to unlock iPhones without a passcode.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Is It Possible to Unlock Apple iPhone 8 Plus without a Passcode?